Should digital transformation be top-down or bottom-up?

-Costa Saroukos and the newly appointed Senior VP & Global Head of TBS, Sanjay Patel, shared a vision of fostering a culture of digital literacy and citizen-driven innovation that would enable Takeda to deliver on its commitments.
-To realize this vision, TBS partnered with IT to build an innovation hub to introduce digital solutions, artificial intelligence, robotics, automation and analytics.
+Saroukos and the newly appointed Senior VP & Global Head of TBS, Sanjay Patel, shared a vision of fostering a culture of digital literacy and citizen-driven innovation that would enable the finance organization to help Takeda deliver on its commitments.
+To bring this vision to life, TBS partnered with Global DD&T to build an innovation hub to introduce digital solutions, artificial intelligence, robotics, automation and analytics.

 This emerging focus on data and being digital-first culminated in an award-winning application – CFOInUrpocket™, a global finance reporting and analytics platform that gives every relevant employee direct access to data and analytical tools via their laptop, smartphone or tablet.
 And rather than follow the industry trend of outsourcing, the solution was developed leveraging in-house capabilities.

 Embarking on that value creation journey, Patel chose an unconventional approach to leapfrog the digital journey.
 He used a considered balance of top-down classic approach, implementing and embedding the latest technologies and a less traditional bottom-up approach, socializing and democratizing technology throughout the organization.
 The outcome was surprising.